Kasturba Medical College

-Kasturba Medical College, Manipal and Kasturba Medical College, Mangalore, together known as KMC, are two private medical colleges in coastal Karnataka, India, established in 1953.
-The colleges were established as a single unit and later became two colleges with their own teaching hospitals.
-KMC was the first self-financing medical college in India.
-The colleges are constituent units of Manipal Academy of Higher Education, formerly known as Manipal University, an Institution of Eminence Deemed to be University.
+Kasturba Medical College, Manipal and Kasturba Medical College, Mangaluru, together known as KMC, are two private medical colleges in the state of Karnataka, India, established in 1953 and 1955.
+The colleges are constituent units of Manipal Academy of Higher Education, an Institution of Eminence and deemed university.

 History

 Early years

 The colleges were established as a single institution in 1953 by T M A Pai with the pre-clinical section at Manipal and the clinical section in Mangalore at Wenlock District Hospital.
 Manipal and Mangalore were then a part of the erstwhile Madras state.
 The government of Madras granted land to establish a college and permitted the use of government hospitals for training medical students.
 The first batch of students arrived in Mangalore in 1955 for their clinical training.
 In 1956, the colleges became part of the expanded Mysore state which was then renamed as Karnataka.

 Separation

 The clinical program commenced at Manipal in 1969 with the setting up of Kasturba Hospital.
 The colleges were later separated with the establishment of a pre-clinical section in Mangalore.
 Kasturba Medical College, Mangalore is attached to three government hospitals and was the first medical institution in India to be established as a public-private partnership.